sharma-n/2048_Reinforcement/README.md

 This repository aims to build multiple reinforcement learning agents using different techniques to play the well-known 2048 game!
 As more and more methods are covered, I will try to compare the different approaches in terms of performance and probability of success.

 ## Visualizations
-Here's a quick demo of the RL agent playing the game!
+Here's a quick demo of the RL agent playing the game reaching the 2048 tile!

 ![Simple RL Agent demo](images/gameplay.gif)

 Yeah, sadly it's not very good yet.
 A part of that is because I haven't been able to train the model for very long (I only have a MX150).
 So if anyone has a great GPU and wants to share their model, you're welcome to do so!
 I will try to train the model further, but I think it might be a better idea to try new methods.